-Advanced settings for DVD

-PAL / NTSC If y you are creating a DVD for a European device, select PAL .
-If yo ou want to create the DVD for the USA , select NTSC . nder change you can select another burner and reduce the urning speed. file If ' ne higher the bit rate, the more information is stored, thus the e becomes larger. "constant" is selected, burning is done with a constant instead a variable bitrate. vic sm oc ith interlacing, two temporally offset fields are stored in the deo.
-This means that movements are displayed twice as moothly, but the resolution is reduced and edge flicker can cour depending on the picture material.
-Attention : Should only a activated when outputting for tube TVs. ack picture edges are added, this is worthwhile e.g. when aying on tube TVs. the you know that you want to burn the same video again, save e created video file.
-This will save you time the next time you urn. elect a location in the item above if you only want to create a deo and not burn it (yet).
+Advanced settings for DVD PAL / NTSC If you are creating a DVD for a European device, select PAL .
+If you want to create the DVD for the USA , select NTSC .
+Burner Under change you can select another burner and reduce the burning speed.
+Bitrate The higher the bit rate, the more information is stored, thus the file becomes larger.
+If "constant" is selected, burning is done with a constant instead of a variable bitrate.
+Smoother video through interlacing With interlacing, two temporally offset fields are stored in the video.
+This means that movements are displayed twice as smoothly, but the resolution is reduced and edge flicker can occur depending on the picture material.
+Attention : Should only be activated when outputting for tube TVs.
+Correct TV borders Black picture edges are added, this is worthwhile e.g. when playing on tube TVs.
+Save generated video to If you know that you want to burn the same video again, save the created video file.
+This will save you time the next time you burn. don't burn, only create video Select a location in the item above if you only want to create a video and not burn it (yet).
 Click Next and then Create video to burn the DVD.